Plan to give to Historic Bethlehem's endowments!

 - Ernest M. Schneider Lecture Fund

-The Preservation Fund, established in the 1940s, supports operations at the Moravian Museum of Bethlehem, including the 1752 Apothecary, 1758-65 Nain-Schober House, and 1741 Gemeinhaus.
+Established in the 1940s, The Preservation Fund supports operations at the Moravian Museum of Bethlehem, including the 1752 Apothecary, 1758-65 Nain-Schober House, and 1741 Gemeinhaus.
 Individual Moravian Museum of Bethlehem funds provide additional support, including:

 - Apothecary Garden Fund